FelixW01/budget-app/README.md

     ```bash
     cd budget-wise
     ```
+3. Open file in your IDE:
+    ```bash
+    code .
+    ```

-3. To run the application, open via live server in your web browser.
+4. To run the application, open via live server/localhost in your web browser.

 ## Contributing